USPS Fingerprinting Process (What to Expect + Other FAQs)

 If you’re in the midst of the hiring process for the USPS, you might be wondering what happens after you have your fingerprints done.

 But guess what?
-If you pass the background check, there stands a very good chance that you will receive an offer.
+If you pass the background check, there is a good chance that you will receive an offer.
+This is because the background checks occur near the middle-end of the hiring process for USPS.

 Your next email from the Postal Service could be an offer, and it could come with W-2 forms to fill out, and then you’ll have orientation.